richardsonwillp/Wetland-CH4-partition/README.txt

 -----------------------------------------------------------------------------------------------------
 1. Computational Requirements

-The program is designed to be run on a linux computer or in any linux-like environment.
+The program is designed to be run on a linux computer or in any linux-like environment (e.g., Ubuntu, Cygwin).
 The user should make sure that the following programming tools and packages are installed for full functionality:

 - tcsh
 - gfortran